 Through our grants programs, we strive to partner with local organizations that have recognized a need, developed an innovative project designed to address that need at its roots, and are prepared to see their project through to its conclusion.
 The projects we are most excited to get behind are those designed to significantly move the needle on issues that impact health and well-being for all those living, learning, working and playing in our region.
 If you and your organization have something like that in mind, we look forward to hearing more about it.

-Please check back in spring for information about our second grant opportunity.
-The Collaborative Health Innovation Project, or CHIP grant, is anticipated to be capped at $50,000 and will require two or more organizations to work together to meet a regional need.
+Our Collaborative Health Innovation Project, or CHIP grant, will be capped at $50,000 and will require two or more organizations to work together to meet a regional need.